-The Executive Committee of the Board of Directors held four meetings in 2004.
-Its members are Albert H. Elfner, III (Chairman), Eben S. Moulton, M. Brian O'Shaughnessy, Robert G. Schoenberger, and Charles H. Tenney III.
+The Executive Committee of the Board of Directors held four meetings in 2005.
+Its members are Albert H. Elfner, III (chairman), Eben S. Moulton, M. Brian O'Shaughnessy, Robert G. Schoenberger, and Charles H. Tenney III.
 The Executive Committee's responsibility is to review and oversee corporate policies related to the Company's long-range strategic business, financial and operating plans.
-The Executive Committee's duties also include the review and recommendation of corporate governance standards, the annual review of management succession planning, and the annual review of CEO performance.
+The Executive Committee's duties also include the review and recommendation of corporate governance standards, and the annual review of CEO performance.